Britain's JD Sports launches AI shopping for US customers

 Posted on January 12, 2026

-LONDON, Jan 12 (Reuters) - British sportswear retailer JD Sports Fashion said on Monday customers in the United States, its largest market, will be able to use AI platforms to search for and purchase its products.
+LONDON/NEW YORK, Jan 12 (Reuters) - British sportswear retailer JD Sports Fashion's customers in the United States, its largest market, will be able to use AI platforms to search for and purchase its products, the company said on Monday.

-In the U.S., the group trades from over 2,500 stores across the JD, DTLR, Shoe Palace and Hibbett brands and also trades online.
-It makes over 40% of its global sales in the U.S.
+The group trades from more than 2,500 stores across the JD, DTLR, Shoe Palace and Hibbett brands and online in the U.S., accounting for more than 40% of its global sales.

-Starting with Microsoft's Copilot and later extending to Google's Gemini and OpenAI's ChatGPT, customers in the U.S. will be able to find and buy sports footwear, apparel and accessories from JD using the AI platforms.
+Starting with Microsoft's Copilot and later extending to Google's Gemini and OpenAI's ChatGPT, U.S. customers will be able to find and buy sports footwear, apparel and accessories from JD Sports using the AI platforms.

-JD said it has partnered with commercetools, a digital commerce platform provider, and financial infrastructure firm Stripe to provide the service which connects AI-driven searches to secure checkout and payments.
+JD Sports said it has partnered digital commerce platform provider commercetools and financial infrastructure company Stripe to provide the service that connects AI-driven searches to secure checkout and payments.

-In November, it forecast annual profit at the lower end of then market expectations, saying it was mindful of weak economic and consumer indicators in its key countries.
+In November, JD Sports forecast annual profit at the lower end of market expectations, saying it was mindful of weak economic and consumer indicators in its key countries.

-(Reporting by James Davey; editing by William James)
+(Reporting by James DaveyEditing by William James and David Goodman)

 AI commerce refers to the use of artificial intelligence technologies to enhance online shopping experiences, allowing customers to search for and purchase products more efficiently.